LSSTDESC/BlendingToolKit/docs/source/tutorials.rst

       ],
   )

-Most attributes should be pretty straightforward to modify ; please take a look at the documentation for a more substantial description of the attributes.
+Most attributes should be pretty straightforward to modify; please take a look at the documentation for a more substantial description of the attributes.
 You can also take a look at the "custom" tutorial for which you will find the link at the end of this page.
 The `psf` attribute deserves an additionnal explanation : it corresponds to the PSF for each filter.
 It can be provided either directly as a Galsim model (eg ``galsim.Kolmogorov(fwhm=1.5)``) or as a function returning a Galsim model, for randomization purposes.
 Example :

 .. jupyter-execute::